TauqeerAhmad5201/python-scripting/README.md

 - It is a powerful and versatile language.
 Python can be used to automate a wide range of tasks, from simple to complex.
 - It is easy to learn and use.
 Python has a simple syntax that is easy to understand, even for beginners.
+- It is open source and free to use.
+This makes it a cost-effective choice for many organizations.

 # Python script to test speed